raspberrypilearning/grow-a-tree/en/step_2.md

 You should see yourself with a wood in the background and a tiny tree.
 The project works best in full-screen mode.
 Click on the green flag to play the game.
 Stay very still, and the tiny tree will grow and grow.
 If you move, the tree will shrink.

+**Note:** This project uses your camera.
+If you see a pop-up asking for permission for Scratch to access your camera, allow it permission.

 --- no-print ---
 ![complete project](images/showcase.gif)
 --- /no-print ---